 Based on these findings, the MCA thus concludes that no operator is able to behave independently from the others in the market and therefore no operator holds significant market power in any of the identified markets.
-In the absence of regulation it would be very unlikely, therefore, for GO to increase the tariffs of fixed access and/or fixed calls or act in an uncompetitive way.
+In the absence of regulation it would be very unlikely, therefore, for GO to act in an uncompetitive way or increase tariffs of fixed access and/or fixed calls beyond the competitive level without losing customers to Melita or facing a drop in usage to mobile telephony.